pepk0/EmailCleaner/README.md

 ## App Workflow

  - ### Load Email Senders
-    > loads all the email senders that have sent a email to you.
+    > Loads all emails, and gets their senders.
   ![load_email](https://i.imgur.com/INuXL8B.gif)
  - ### Delete
-   > Chose a email sender from whom all emails are gonna be deleted.
+   > From the dropdown you can select from all the people or organizations mailing you, after that clicking on delete will delete all the mail, they have sent.
   ![delete_email](https://i.imgur.com/BcwXbca.gif)
  - ### Exclude Delete
-    > Chose a sender or senders whom emails are gonna be ignored and all other emails are going to be deleted.
+    > Chose a person or organization you wish to ignore, after that you can ignore more or click on delete witch will delete all the mail except the previously selected ones.
     ![exclude_delete](https://i.imgur.com/QJ0HOAm.gif)

  ## Outside App Requirements